doivglser/mindevenviro-fanciful/README.md

 # M1ND3V3NV1R0

-	Deployment Environment for Web Applications and System Administration for Debian 9 GNU/Linux Stretch in a Minimal Desktop with Antivirus, NIDS and Great Multimedia Experience.
+- Deployment Environment for Web Applications and System Administration, in a Minimal Desktop with Antivirus, NIDS and Great Multimedia Experience.

-- For Debian GNU/Linux.

 - Antivirus engine ClamAV and NIDS solution Snort.

 - Checks syntax with "python -m pgb", "perl -wc", "shellcheck -e" and "php -l".